robhogan/react-native-store-view/README.md

 ## Events

 The module fires events:
- - `onLoading` - Begun loading a product in the background
+ - `onLoading` - Begun loading a product in the background.
- - `onLoaded` - Product loaded and ready to present
+ - `onLoaded` - Product loaded and ready to present.
- - `onPresenting` - `present` has been called
+ - `onPresenting` - `presentViewController` has been called.
- - `onPresented` - `present` has finished animating and the store is now in the foreground.
+ - `onPresented` - `presentViewController` has finished animating and the store is now in the foreground.
- - `onDismissing` - Either `dismiss` has been called or the user has pressed `Done`
+ - `onDismissing` - Either `dismiss` has been called or the user has pressed `Done`.
  - `onDismissed` - `dismiss` has finished animating and the store is gone from view.

 ## Example usage